Maximum Mortgage Calculator

 Many "nonconforming" mortgages are called jumbo loans and have no limits.
 But others, including FHA loans backed by the Federal Housing Administration, do have caps.
 In 2022, FHA's nationwide limit for a single-family home is $970,800.

-One way to make a more expensive home and a larger loan more affordable is by increasing your down payment.
+One way to make a more expensive home and a larger loan more affordable is by increasing your down payment on the house.

-Not only will that lower your principal, and the interest you’ll pay on the principal, but if you put down more than 20%, you also can avoid having to pay private mortgage insurance (PMI).
+Not only will that lower your principal, and the interest you’ll pay on the principal, but if you put down more than 20%, you also can avoid having to pay private mortgage insurance, or PMI.

 PMI can add a few hundred dollars a month to your mortgage payment.
 Keeping PMI out of your monthly expenses will free up cash and allow you to focus on other financial responsibilities.